Lee Kong Chian: Philanthropy

+Lee also spearheaded free public library services for Singapore when he donated S$375,000 through the Lee Foundation to allow the Singapore Government to build the Old National Library building at Stamford Road.
+The old building was eventually demolished and replaced by a much larger new building, a project that also received substantial financial backing from the foundation.
+The new National Library building consisted of a lending library (Central Public Library) located at basement one and the National Library/Lee Kong Chian Reference Library (previously known as the National Reference library), occupies the 7th to 13th floors, was named in his honour.

+Education

+Lee had a particular interest in the field of education and various institutions have been beneficiaries of donations from him or the Lee Foundation, including Singapore Management University, National University of Singapore, Anglo-Chinese School, St. Margaret's Secondary School, Methodist Girls' School, Singapore Chinese Girls' School, Tao Nan School and Anglican High School.
+After his death, the foundation continued this legacy and expanded into funding scholarships and bursaries offered by both educational institutions and government agencies.

 In 1934, Lee became the chairman of the Board of Directors of The Chinese High School (now Hwa Chong Institution), a post he held until 1957.
 In 1939, Lee founded Guozhuan Primary School in his hometown, Furong Village.
 In 1941, Lee donated his properties in River Valley, Singapore for the establishment of Nan Chiau Teachers' Training College (now Nan Chiau High School).
 He gave lectures in Columbia University during the Second World War while he was stranded in the United States.
 Lee became the vice-chancellor of the University of Singapore (now the National University of Singapore) and donated S$1 million for the development of a medical college on the college's grounds.

-Other institutions received financial support from the Lee Foundation, including the National University of Singapore, Anglo-Chinese School, St. Margaret's Secondary School, Methodist Girls' School, Singapore Chinese Girls' School, Tao Nan School, Anglican High School and The Chinese High School.
-The Lee Kong Chian School of Business at the Singapore Management University was named in his honour.